elboKazQC/inspection-Chariot-elevateur/README.md

 The ngrok URL will work from anywhere but changes each time with the free plan.
 Using the local network avoids this issue and costs nothing.
 You may assign a static IP to your computer for a truly constant address.

 ## Usage
 Fill in the fields, sign with your finger or a stylus, and click **Enregistrer**.
-A JSON file is uploaded to your OneDrive under the root folder.
+A JSON file is uploaded to the `Inspections` folder in your OneDrive.